Meet Tommy Hough

 My name is Tommy Hough (it's pronounced "how").

-I've enjoyed a great deal of professional success in San Diego, particularly my years as a radio host at FM 94/9, KPRI, 91X, and with long-running shows like Brunch With Bob and Friends and Treehuggers International.
-I've also had the good fortune of working for effective, righteous environmental organizations like Surfrider and San Diego Audubon, and coordinating the ReWild Mission Bay campaign.
+I've enjoyed a great deal of professional success in San Diego, particularly during my years as a radio host at FM 94/9, KPRI, 91X, and as the founder and host of long-running brands like Brunch With Bob and Friends and Treehuggers International.
+I've also had the good fortune of working for outstanding environmental organizations like Surfrider and San Diego Audubon, and coordinating the ongoing ReWild Mission Bay campaign.

 I've similarly enjoyed a great deal of personal success in San Diego, as my wife Cory and I met while we were both living in Bankers Hill.
 I later proposed to Cory at Sunset Cliffs, and we were married at Our Lady of the Rosary in Little Italy.
 As I was welcomed into her large, immigrant family, my sister and father relocated from our hometown of Pittsburgh to make San Diego their home too.

 As the co-founder and original president of San Diego County Democrats for Environmental Action, I grew the organization into one of the largest and most influential clubs in the San Diego County Democratic Party.
 And with the help of neighbors, friends, and a legion of committed volunteers and true believers on my first run for San Diego City Council in 2018 we walked until we had holes in our shoes and kept it a close race in District 6 to the end.
-And we're doing so again, at this moment.
+And we're doing it again, right now, as we compete for the top spot in the June 7th primary.

-I stepped away from my broadcast career to run for office because our District 6 neighborhoods continually fail to be recognized an entrenched Downtown establishment that gives more attention to our regional economic centers than the 140,000 San Diegans who make the Heart of San Diego home, and who power the jobs in Sorrento Valley, Convoy, MCAS Miramar, and across our region.
+I stepped away from my broadcast career to run for office because our District 6 neighborhoods continually fail to be recognized by an entrenched Downtown establishment that gives more attention to our regional economic centers than the 150,000 San Diegans who make the Heart of San Diego home in D6, and who power the jobs in Mira Mesa, Kearny Mesa, University City, Sorrento Valley, Sorrento Mesa, Convoy, MCAS Miramar, and across our region.